EthanEFung/minesweeper/README.md

 # to play
 - using h, j, k, l navigate the cursor

-- press the space bar to select the cell
+- press x to select the cell

-- press m to flag the cell
+- press f to flag the cell

 - press r to reset the board